AbdulmohsenA/MotionExtractor/README.md

 # Notes

 - `buffer_size`: The amount of timesteps to calculate the difference of motion.
-- 'ratio': The weight out output between the first and last frame.
+- `ratio`: The weight out output between the first and last frame.
 0.5 means all have same weight. i.e. only pure motion will be extracted.

 ---